• Skip to primary navigation

 • Add different vegetables.
 You can add other veggies such as red pepper, snap peas, cabbage, mushrooms, cauliflower, peas, green beans, spinach, bok choy, or any vegetable of your choice.

 • Make a different sauce.
 Our sauce works perfectly for stir-fries and is really similar to the one we use for our Vegan Chop Suey, but you can prepare a different sauce to go with this ramen noodle stir fry.
-A peanut sauce would be absolutely delicious too.
-You can check a recipe for peanut sauce here.
+The classic Chinese Garlic Sauce or a peanut sauce would be absolutely delicious too.

 • Use another type of noodles.
 Our recipe uses ramen noodles as they cook really fast and this is one of the reasons why we love this dish.
 You can, of course, use different noodles such as soba noodles, rice noodles, udon noodles, brown rice noodles, egg noodles (not vegan), glass noodles, vermicelli noodles, or even spaghetti if that is the only thing you have available!